 Private Spaces and Heroku Connect rows overages can also be auto-paid from available Flexible add-on credits.

 All members of an organization can inspect the current resource usage of all apps in the org by going to the org’s Resources page.
 This page is accessed by clicking on “Resources” under the org in the sidebar.
 An up-to-date report is displayed.

 The report shows the current usage for each app and the total estimated usage for all apps in the org.
 A count of development and production apps is also presented.
 A production app is any app that has more than 1 dyno at the time the report is generated.

 You can drill down into the resource usage of each app by expanding the listed apps to get a breakdown of dyno units and add-on credits used by each app.

-Org admins have access to the Usage page in Dashboard.
-Only org admins can see the Usage view.
-They can see current usage against the total dyno units and add-on credits available to them for that month.
+Organization admins also have access to the Usage page in Dashboard (other members do not).
+Admins can see current usage against the total dyno units and add-on credits available to them for that month.
 They can also see historical usage for previous months.